 - Attend organization functions and networking events

-- Manage Already Existing Pop-Up Voter Registration Events
+- Plan and Manage a minimum of four (4) Voter Registration Events

-Q: How much is the stipend and how often will I be paid?
+Q: How much and how often will I be paid?

 Q: What if I already have knowledge of the training being offered?
 Do I have to attend?